 I have had my Bodum for a few years now and get into kicks where I use it frequently and then it sits in my cupboard for several weeks unused.
-This is more a function of the fact that I have several cold Brewers thanks to this website, but my point being that it has held up fairly well however the French Press mechanism is starting to come apart near the lid.
+This is more a function of the fact that I have several cold brewers I’ve purchased for this website, but overall it has held up fairly well, although lately the plunger lid is starting to come apart a bit.

 Another use case?
 If you need cold brew in a (relative) hurry.
 With this brewer you could start a batch immersing, plunge it, pour yourself a glass of young cold brew, then pull up the plunger and let it continue extracting for several more hours before making your final strain.